smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-With the saved Remote Capabilities object saved you can build a UI/UX to display modules to a user.
-When the user selects the module you can send a Remote Control RPCs using the `moduleInfo`s `moduleId` property.
+With the saved remote capabilities struct you can build a UI/UX to display modules to the user.
+When the user selects the module you can send remote control RPCs using the `moduleInfo`s `moduleId` property.

 @![iOS]
 ##### Objective-C